 Prior studies have shown that the close textural and compositional trends present in the angrites D'Orbigny, Sahara 99555, Asuka 881371, LEW 87051, NWA 1670, and possibly NWA 1296 provide evidence for their crystallization from a common magma source (see also the CRE age data below).
 It was suggested that this D'Orbigny group of angrites underwent rapid cooling and crystallization at depths of less than 0.5 m.
-However, since D'Orbigny contains no solar implanted gases, it could not have been exposed to the surface environment of the parent body.
-Angra dos Reis, LEW 86010, and NWA 2999 show evidence of a slower cooling history than the angrite grouping above, and they are probably not co-magmatic with them.
+However, because D'Orbigny contains no solar implanted gases it could not have been exposed to the surface environment of the parent body.
+Angra dos Reis, LEW 86010, and NWA 2999 show evidence of a slower cooling history than the angrite grouping above, and they are probably not comagmatic with them.
 Furthermore, precise UPb ages obtained for these three slowly cooled angrites indicate that they crystallized at least 0.9 m.y. apart, inferring an independent source magma for some or all of them (Amelin, 2007).
 Notably, mineralogical and age data suggest that LEW 86010 and NWA 4590 may be comagmatic (Sanborn and Wadhwa, 2021).

-Angrites are extremely ancient meteorites, with some such as D'Orbigny having accretion ages as old as ~0.5 m.y. after the first nebular condensates (CAIs) were formed (Sugiura and Fijiya, 2012).
-Other angrites such as LEW 86010 and Angra dos Reis demonstrate that basaltic extrusion on the angrite parent body continued for ~7 m.y. longer.
-The early thermal history of the angrite parent body is most consistent with a relatively large sized planetesimal of at least 100 km in diameter (Zhu et al., 2019; see details on the Sahara 99555 page).
-One scenario for the formation of angrites involves an igneous history.
+Angrites are extremely ancient meteorites, with some such as D'Orbigny having accretion ages as early as ~0.5 m.y. after the first nebular condensates (CAIs) were formed (Sugiura and Fijiya, 2012).
+Other angrites such as LEW 86010 and Angra dos Reis attest to the fact that basaltic extrusion on the angrite parent body continued for ~7 m.y. longer.
+The early thermal history of the angrite parent body is most consistent with a relatively large-sized planetesimal of at least 200 km in diameter (Zhu et al., 2019; see details on the Sahara 99555 page).
+One scenario for the formation of angrites involves an igneous history:

-Severe outgassing of volatiles occurred at this time, possibly hastened by the reduced strength of the gravitational field of the fragmented planetesimal.
+Severe outgassing of volatiles occurred during the impact event(s), possibly hastened by the reduced strength of the gravitational field of the fragmented planetesimal.

 A magnetic field with a strength ~20% that of present-day Earth was imparted to the angrite PB during its earliest phase of crystallization (as observed from D'Orbigny); this magnetic field may possibly be attributable to an orbital residence very near to the early T-Tauri phase solar field, or to an internal core-dynamo mechanism (Weiss et al., 2008).